Azure/azure-powershell/documentation/development-docs/design-guidelines/cmdlet-best-practices.md

 - `-WhatIf` is a `SwitchParameter` that, when provided by the user, doesn't execute the part of the cmdlet responsible for making the changes to the object, but rather displays a message alerting the user of the action that is to be performed on the object
 - `-Confirm` is a `SwitchParameter` that, when provided by the user, prompts the user for confirmation that they want to continue with the execution of the cmdlet.

-The code below showshow this should look in a cmdlet:
+The code below shows how this should look in a cmdlet:

 ```cs
 [Cmdlet(..., SupportsShouldProcess = true), OutputType(typeof(...))]